prozod/CurrencyConverter/README.md

   were successfully updated or not via a Notification as well as a Toast notification.
 - The share button will allow you to send the result of the conversion via different applications to your friends.
+- APK file can be found inside the app/release directory.